Srijan-Petwal/mission-control/README.md

 ![MongoDB Planets Collection](images/mongo-planets.png)

 > These screenshots reflect real-time data stored in MongoDB using Mongoose models.
 API operations such as GET, POST, and DELETE update these collections directly.
 >Also everything here is mock data, and there's no sensitive information exposed.
-I always double-check what I upload to make sure it's safe and clean before committing or sharing.🙂
+I always double-check what I upload to make sure it's safe and clean before committing or sharing.😄

 ---